Farmer using data insights to manage field of crops.

 How does the CB audit process work?

-• After sharing data for a minimum of three consecutive months via an approved farm management software, producers can be audited against the IDA add-on by a GLOBALG.A.P. approved CB of their choice.
+• After sharing data on all metrics for a minimum of three consecutive months via an approved farm management software (FMS), producers can be audited against the IDA add-on by a GLOBALG.A.P. approved CB of their choice.

 • Producers can choose from any GLOBALG.A.P. approved CB active in the relevant country – although the same CB which conducts the Integrated Farm Assurance (IFA) must also conduct the IDA add-on audit.